 Following my graduate training, I worked in a community mental health setting addressing a variety of individual issues ranging from mood disorders to anger management to trauma.
 After nearly two decades of experience working with groups prior to becoming a therapist, I felt limited by individual counseling.
 Experience had shown that humans are social creatures and affixing an individual with a diagnostic label and treating the presenting symptoms was not addressing some key pieces to the puzzle.
 I found that working within the context of the family system defined by my clients (whether or not the family is present), positive change appeared to happen with fewer sessions and demonstrate greater resiliency to relapse.

 In 2012, I formed Port Townsend Family Therapy to better serve families, couples, and individuals in Jefferson County.
-Currently Port Townsend Family Therapy is one of 300+ agencies providing Functional Family Therapy (FFT) to over 20,000 families a year and holds the FFT contract for Juvenile and Family Court Services in Jefferson County and DSHS-Department of Child & Family Services in Port Townsend.
-I choose to balance FFT with a small private practice where I work with individuals, couples, and families.
+Port Townsend Family Therapy has been one of 300+ agencies providing Functional Family Therapy (FFT) to over 20,000 families a year and held the FFT contract for Juvenile and Family Court Services in Jefferson County and DSHS-Department of Child & Family Services in Port Townsend.
+I've since transitioned from FFT to focus my attention on my private practice.
 The people with whom I work keep me inspired both professionally and personally and are a constant reminder of the change that is possible.